Configuration Overview

 JSON Schema

-For editor autocompletion and validation, use the Docker Agent JSON Schema.
+For YAML editor autocompletion and validation, use the Docker Agent JSON Schema.
 Add this to the top of your YAML file:

 # yaml-language-server: $schema=https://raw.githubusercontent.com/docker/docker-agent/main/agent-schema.json